CCOG for R 201 Summer 2022

 - Asian Religions

 Intended Outcomes for the course

-Examine the history and development of the religions of Asia, including their myths and doctrines, and personal and social ethics, as well as their interactions with each other and the surrounding cultures.
+- Explain the history and development of the religions of Asia, including the myths and doctrines, personal and social ethics, and the interactions among the religions and surrounding cultures.

 Course Activities and Design

-The course may include lectures, audio?visual presentations, student presentations, large and small group discussions, guest lecturers, field trips and/or service learning activities.
+The course may include lectures, audio-visual presentations, student presentations, large and small group discussions, guest lecturers, field trips and/or community-based learning activities.

 Outcome Assessment Strategies